qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

    `vector <https://gdal.org/en/latest/drivers/vector/>`__
    or `raster <https://gdal.org/en/latest/drivers/raster>`__ driver documentation.
-   At the top of the options, a text with hyperlink will directly lead to the documentation of the appopriate driver for the selected file format.
+   At the top of the options, a text with hyperlink will directly lead to the documentation of the appropriate driver for the selected file format.

    .. _figure_vector_layer_open_options: